andreinapruiu/pdfs-PC/README.md

 # pdfs-PC
-Repo containing pdfs of the homeworks for PC
+Repo containing pdfs of PC's homeworks.
+> Everything can be downloaded.